SENATOR PAUL S. SARBANES

 - The nominee must be an organization that includes, but is not limited to, a fire department or other fire service related government agency, trade association, labor organization, non-profit organization, foundation or other deserving organization or company.

-- The actions or achievements for which the candidate is being considered must have made a positive impact in promoting firefighter health and safety at the local, state or national level.
+- The actions or achievements for which the organization is being considered must have made a positive impact in promoting firefighter health and safety at the local, state or national level.
+In addition, these actions and achievements should address at least one of the 16 Life Safety Initiatives developed by the American fire service during the 2004, and subsequent, National Fire Service Life Safety Summits hosted by the NFFF.

 The Selection Committee is comprised of three board members each from the Congressional Fire Services Institute and the National Fallen Firefighters Foundation, and the Chairperson of the CFSI National Advisory Committee, who will serve as Chair of the Selection Committee.
 The award selection will be the sole decision of the Selection Committee.